 Replicas inherit their private IP status from their primary instance.
 You cannot configure private IP directly on a replica.

-You can use both public IP and private IP to connect to an instance.
+You can use both public IP and private IP to connect to a Cloud SQL instance.
 Neither connection method affects the other; you must protect the public IP connection whether the instance is configured to use private IP or not.